chz31/chz31.github.io/README.md

-The repository for my personal webpage using the template from [Academic Pages](academicpages/academicpages.github.io) and [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes)
+The repository for my personal webpage based on the templates from [Academic Pages](academicpages/academicpages.github.io) and [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes)